Experience Central Park in the Fall

-Adjacent and just to the north, a forested woodland walk introduces nature lovers to deeper shades that complement the color wheel.
-Pin oaks and red maples frame the view in russet, bronze, and red.
+Adjacent and just to the north of The Lake, a forested woodland walk introduces nature lovers to deeper shades that complement the color wheel.
+At the Ramble, pin oaks and red maples frame the view in russet, bronze, and red.
 Sweet gum trees contribute purple to the pallette.
-Admire the views around Bethesda Castle and from Bow Bridge at 74th Street, Central Park’s most-photographed spot.
+Admire the views around Belvedere Castle at 79th Street or from Bow Bridge at 74th Street, Central Park’s most-photographed spot.

 Jacqueline Kennedy Onassis Reservoir